Convert to MS Office from any file in C#

 Converting other file types to MS Office

-To save a file to Word, Excel, or PowerPoint format, first use the SaveAsPDF method of the GdPictureDocumentConverter class to convert it to PDF.
-Then use the SaveAsDOCX method to convert it to a DOCX, the SaveAsXLSX method to convert it to XLSX, or the SaveAsPPTX method to convert it to PPTX.
+To save a file to Word, Excel, or PowerPoint format, first load the source document with the [LoadFromFile method][loadfromfile] of the GdPictureDocumentConverter class.
+Then use the [SaveAsDOCX method][saveasdocx] to convert it to a DOCX, the [SaveAsXLSX method][saveasxlsx] to convert it to an XLSX, or the [SaveAsPPTX method][saveaspptx] to convert it to a PPTX.

 The SaveAsDOCX, SaveAsXLSX, and SaveAsPPTX methods use the following parameter:

-Note that the output stream should be open for both reading and writing and closed/disposed of by the user once processing is complete using the CloseDocument method.
+When you use the stream overload, the stream should be open for both reading and writing, and it should be closed/disposed of by the user once processing is complete using the [CloseDocument method][closedocument method].

 How to convert any file to MS Office